Water World, Colorado: Pop culture reference

 Water World was an inspiration for the South Park episode "Pee", which features a water park named Pi Pi's Splashtown.
-Many of the water parks rides appeared in the episode under slightly different names, including its most notable attraction Voyage to the Center of the Earth (retitled "Journey to the Center of the World").
+Many of the water parks rides appeared in the episode under slightly different names, including its most notable attraction Voyage to the Center of the Earth (retitled "Journey to the Center of the Earth").

 The park was also featured in the 2006 film The Surfer King.

 Technology

 Water World offers visitors a cashless payment option via RFID wristbands that can be preloaded with money at any POS terminal in the park.
 Season Passes (Splash Passes) can be upgraded to include a preloaded RFID cashless payment option.
 Water World also offers lockers that can be accessed via RFID wristbands.
 The wristbands are dispensed via a self-service kiosk located in Water World's locker rental area.
 Unlike traditional single use lockers, the RFID wristbands allow users to access the locker multiple times throughout the day.